-The Board believes that risk is a feature of all businesses.
+The Cowick & Snaith Internal Drainage Board believe that risk is a feature of all businesses.
 Some risks will always exist and can never be eliminated: they therefore need to be appropriately managed.

-The Board recognises that it has a responsibility to manage hazards and risks and supports a structured and focused approach to managing them by approval of a Risk Management Strategy.
+The Cowick & Snaith Internal Drainage Board recognise that they have a responsibility to manage hazards and risks and support a structured and focused approach to managing them by approval of a Risk Management Strategy.

-In this way the Board will improve its ability to achieve its strategic objectives and enhance the value of services it provides to the community.
+In this way the Cowick & Snaith Internal Drainage Board will improve their ability to achieve their strategic objectives and enhance the value of services they provide to the community.

-The Boards Risk Management objectives are to:
+The Cowick & Snaith Internal Drainage Boards' Risk Management objectives are to:

-- Embed risk management into the culture and operations of the Board. - Acknowledge and take account of the objectives specified in the Lead Local Flood Authorities Flood Risk Management Strategy. - Adopt a systematic approach to risk management as an integral part of service planning and performance management. - Manage risk in accordance with best practice. - Anticipate and respond to changing social, environmental and legislative requirements. - Ensure all employees have clear responsibility for both the ownership and cost of risk and the tools to effectively reduce / control it.
+- Embed risk management into the culture and operations of the Board - Acknowledge and take account of the objectives specified in the Lead Local Flood Authorities' Flood Risk Management Strategies - Adopt a systematic approach to risk management as an integral part of service planning and performance management - Manage risk in accordance with best practice - Anticipate and respond to changing social, environmental and legislative requirements - Ensure all staff/contractors have clear responsibility for both the ownership and cost of risk and the tools to effectively reduce / control it.